Wootz steel: History

-Trade between South India and Sri Lanka through the Arabian Sea introduced wootz steel to Arabia.
+Trade between India and Sri Lanka through the Arabian Sea introduced wootz steel to Arabia.
 The term muhannad مهند or hendeyy هندي in pre-Islamic and early Islamic Arabic refers to sword blades made from Indian steel, which were highly prized, and are attested in Arabic poetry.
 Further trade spread the technology to the city of Damascus, where an industry developed for making weapons of this steel.
 This led to the development of Damascus steel.
 The 12th century Arab traveler Edrisi mentioned the "Hinduwani" or Indian steel as the best in the world.
-Arab accounts also point to the fame of 'Teling' steel, which can be taken to refer to the region of Telangana.
-The Golconda region of Telangana clearly being the nodal centre for the export of wootz steel to West Asia.
+Arab accounts also point to the fame of 'Teling' steel, which can be taken to refer to the region of Telangana, the Golconda region of Telangana clearly being the nodal center for the export of wootz steel to West Asia.

 Another sign of its reputation is seen in a Persian phrase – to give an "Indian answer", meaning "a cut with an Indian sword".
 Wootz steel was widely exported and traded throughout ancient Europe and the Arab world, and became particularly famous in the Middle East.

-Tipu Sultan's legendary swords are now part of valuable collections in museums of England.
-The sword had an incredibly hard and sharp edge that could easily rip through the opponent's armour.
-This quality of the sword came from a special type of high carbon steel called Wootz which was produced all over south India.
-Wootz steel when made into swords produced a very sharp edge with a flowing water pattern.
-This pattern came from very small carbon crystals embedded in the iron.